apereo/apereo.github.io/_posts/cas/2016-10-19-mfacas5-extcfg.md

 }
 ```

-We simply register our trigger as a Spring `@Bean` and simply add it to the
+We simply register our trigger as a Spring `@Bean` and add it to the
 chain of event resolvers that kick into action as part of CAS authentication machinery.

 # So...